ai4pm/TLGP_v0/README.md

 -   scripts: this directory contains the scripts to generate the data shown in the plots of Fig 1 and Table 3.

--   Simulation1: this directory contains the scripts used for 8 synthetic datasets, to generate the plots shown in Fig 2 and Table 4.
+-   synthetic_data: this directory contains the scripts used for 16 synthetic datasets (case/control ratio=1:1).

--   Simulation2: this directory contains the scripts used for 8 synthetic datasets, to generate the plots shown in Fig S1 and Table S1.
+-   synthetic_data_star: this directory contains the scripts used for 16 synthetic datasets (case/control ratio=1:4).

   ---------------------------------------------------------------------------------
   **Entity**    **Path/location**                      **Note**